• Skip to primary navigation

 How to Use Stevia in Recipes

-Typically I assume 1 scoop of stevia equals 2 Tablespoons of sugar.
+Typically you can assume that 1 scoop of stevia equals 2 tablespoons of sugar.

 But that will depend on the type of stevia you use.
 I have found that the strengths really vary from brand to brand.

-NOTE: If you are using powdered green stevia, then that is a different story.
-In that case, substitute 1 T ground green stevia for every 1 cup sugar.
+NOTE: If you’re using powdered green stevia, substitute 1 T ground green stevia for every 1 cup sugar.

 Were you wondering "what is stevia" and if so, did you learn what you'd hoped to?